dabapps/csv-wrangler/README.md

 We also provide a `SimpleExporter`, for extracting information from a list of dictionaries, and a `PassthroughExporter`, for when you already have a List of Lists of Strings.

 Have fun!

+## Code of conduct

+For guidelines regarding the code of conduct when contributing to this repository please review [https://www.dabapps.com/open-source/code-of-conduct/](https://www.dabapps.com/open-source/code-of-conduct/)